When it comes to customer service, small changes can have a big impact.

 The results were surprising to say the least.

 The first group studied had waiters giving mints along with the check, making no mention of the mints themselves.
 This increased tips by around 3% against the control group.

-The second group had waiters bring out two mints by hand (separate from the check), and they mentioned them to the table (ie, "Would anyone like some mints before they leave?").
-This saw tips increase by about 14% against the control group.
+The second group had waiters bring out two mints by hand, and they mentioned them to the table ("Would anyone like some mints before they leave?").
+Tips increased by 14% against the control group.